pyladieshamburg/IOTworkshop/data-collecting/2-influxdb.md

 InfluxDb is a time series database thus ideal for collecting sensor data and other metrics like CPU and Memory Usage.
 Writing directly to influxdb is a bit more work that we will circumvent by writing to a log file from which we will read via telegraf.

 First of all we will uncomment the lines of code in our `send-pubnub.py` script that refer to logging.
 This means that we will log the measurements and at the same time keep sending them to pubnub.
 We will log them into a log file which we specify.
-(Its also important to check that this log file is added to .gitignore)
+(Its also important to uncomment the line at .gitignore for this file)

 Create a new folder for the logs on your RaspberryPi run the following command: